The Real Life Game of Thrones!

 The first battle of St Albans was fought in the streets of the town in 1455 between the Duke of Buckingham in command of the Lancastrian army and the Duke of York in command of the Yorkist army.
 We have a guided walking tour of the town showing the main points of the battle.

 The second battle in 1461 took place on Bernard Heath, just to the north of the town.
 It was here that Margaret of Anjou out-fought Warwick and the Yorkist forces who then fled north to Oxfordshire.
 We have a guided tour of the battlefield main sights.

-We find the Red Rose and White Rose grandmothers to a king!
-First we have a guided tour of Grafton where Elizabeth Woodville was born c1437.
+We find the Red Rose and White Rose grandmothers to kings and queens.
+First we go to Berkhamsted Castle ruins, where Cecily Neville lived and died.
+Then we have a guided tour of Grafton where Elizabeth Woodville was born c1437.
 She famously waited for Edward IV under an oak tree to plead for her husband's lands to be restored so she wouldn't have to live in poverty.
 She became the White Queen.
-Then on to Bletsoe castle ruins, where Margaret Beaufort, the Red Queen was born in 1443.
-The final sights of the day are at Fotheringhay: Richard III was born here in 1452 also Mary Queen of Scots was executed here in 1542.
+Then on The final sights of the day are at Fotheringhay: Richard III was born here in 1452 also Mary Queen of Scots was executed here in 1542.
 We see the castle ruins and the magnificent recently refurbished church.

 We visit Kenilworth Castle, a place significant throughout English History.
 It was an important base for Henry VI and Margaret of Anjou.
 Henry was there for his own safety due to his catatonic illness. between 1456 and 1461.

 Edward IV was held prisoner in nearby Warwick Castle in 1469 by Richard Neville the Kingmaker, and Richard’s wife Anne de Beauchamp is buried in the imposing St Mary’s Church close by.
 Anne Neville wife of Richard Duke of Gloucester was born in the castle June 1456, the castle is now owned by Merlin Entertainments.